Good Weed VS Bad Weed – How To Evaluate Cannabis Quality

 A high-quality nug should have a bit of spring-back when pressed.
 It should have a crystal residue covering the leaves and is a bit sticky when handled.
 Different strains will have different bud densities, so if you are worried about whether or not your bug is too loose or too dense, don’t worry about it.

 Have a good look at the bud in your hand.
 What does it look like when you get up close and personal with the flower?
 Old dried up nugs tend to lose the bright vibrant color associated with an award-winning product.
 It will darken, yellow, and shrivel into something very unpleasant.
-Good product looks like the rainbow.
+Good product looks like a rainbow.
 Depending on the strain you may find hints of red and orange, variations on greens, and deep purple pockets.

 Bad weed might show signs of mold or spider mites as well.
 Can you see places where white or black mold have taken route?
 White mold looks much different than the crystals and resin we all know and love.
 It’s powdery, like icing sugar.
 Black mold is even worse.
 If you see any signs of black mold on your nug, throw it out and save your lungs from serious infection.

 Now comes the best part!
 Although it is the most subjective of the categories on the list.
 When you finally have a chance to sample the nug, pay attention to the high.
 Does it make you feel how you expected?
-Maybe you expected to feel happy and productive, but instead are stuck in the couch.
+Maybe you expected to feel happy and productive, but instead, you are stuck in the couch.
 Check out the strain characteristics from a reputable source, and compare notes.
 Maybe the dispensary or the supplier misrepresented the strain.
 Or perhaps it was poorly grown, and the cannabinoid content isn’t up to snuff.

 Every strain will have a subtly different high, but you’ll always want it to be enjoyable.
 Good weed, in terms of the high, is different for every person – but you never want an unexpected experience.
 Do you strain research before purchase, and report back to the seller if you have any issues.